daifoundation/oasis-direct-proxy/README.md

 - `payToken.transferFrom` - This might cause the transaction to fail if the caller has not authorized `this` contract to do transfers.
 - `otc.sellAllAmount` - This might cause the transaction to fail if the `buyAmt` results are less than `minBuyAmt`.
 - `withdrawAndSend` - This might cause the transaction to fail.

 ---

 ### buyAllAmount

-**Summary:** `buyAllAmount` is used to exchange `ERC-20 token` for `ERC-20 token`.
-The process begins by calculating the amount to be paid.
-Next, `payAmt` is transferred to `this` contract.
-After this goes through, the `otc` contract is guaranteed to have enough allowance in the `payToken` to perform transfers on behalf of `this` contract.
-The following step is the buy operation, where `buyAmt` is bought.
+**Summary:**  `buyAllAmount`  is used when triggering an `ERC-20 token` for `ERC-20 token` exchange.
+It calculates the amount to be paid, then the `payAmt` is transferred to this contract.
+Next, the `otc` contract is guaranteed to have enough allowance in the `payToken` to perform transfers on behalf of `this` contract.
+Follows a buy operation, where `buyAmt` is bought.
 Lastly, the transfer of the purchased amount to the caller occurs.

 **Arguments:**